Canon G7 X Mark II vs Nikon P1000

 It is notable that the P1000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the P1000 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the P1000 followed on from the Nikon P900.
+The P1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon G7 X Mark II or the Nikon P1000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.